 Cookie Cake Recipe

-- 1 cup unsalted butter You will be melting this
+- 1 cup unsalted butter You will be melting this.
+Do not use margarine for this recipe!

 - 2 large eggs